Brave new world for Dublin’s College Green comes with barriers and grey skies

 Dublin City Council said there were extra barriers in place earlier on Sunday morning to limit delivery vans entering the Dame Street area but that these were removed later in the day.

-Luke Brabazon and his friends had a picnic on the street in front of The Banks pub.
+Luke Brabazon and his friends had a picnic on the street in front of the Bank pub.
 The barriers, he believes, are a symptom of a greater malaise.

 “We want people to be creative in using the city, but it is curtailed by so much bureaucracies and insurance forms.
 You can’t actually experiment.”